jhonatavb/api-rest/README.md

 ## Usage
 As stated above you can use any API platform, here I will use postman as an example.

-You can modify the port inside the file:

-`src/server.js`

-accessing the `PORT` constant.

-Another important information is that you need to create a `.env` file and put a username and password, as follows:
+An important piece of information is that you need to create a `.env` file and put a username, password and port as follows:

+`PORT=PORT_NUMBER`
 `DB_USERNAME=YOUR_USERNAME`
 `DB_PASSWORD=YOUR_PASSWORD`